 There are at least two other options to consider.
 The first is self-insuring.
 Set up a savings account for your pet and deposit in it the amount equal to what you would pay as a premium, then use it only for extraordinary care.
 This works best if you’re disciplined and if your pet doesn’t require expensive care early in his life.
 Better yet, start out with a large initial deposit and add to it each month.

 The second is CareCredit.
 This is a line of credit specifically for use at participating veterinary clinics.
-Stacy Steele, DVM, of Ocean Shores, Wash. (profiled in “World Vets” in the Sept/Oct 2011 issue) recommends this to her clients, almost none of whom have pet insurance.
+Stacy Steele, DVM, of Ocean Shores, Wash. recommends this to her clients, almost none of whom have dog insurance.
 Like a credit card, this line of credit can be used for routine care and/or extraordinary care.
 There are no up-front costs and you select the monthly payment option you can handle.
 Depending on the amount put on the card, you can take from six to 60 months to pay off the balance (check the annual percentage rate before you sign up).

-The bottom line: choose the option that will allow you to sleep well, knowing that if your beloved companion requires expensive diagnostics, treatment and care, you have the resources available to pay for them.
-If you choose pet insurance, read every word of the policy very carefully and understand what the terms mean before you purchase.
+The bottom line: when it comes to whether or not to buy pet insurance, choose the option that will allow you to sleep well, knowing that if your beloved companion requires expensive diagnostics, treatment and care, you have the resources available to pay for them.
+If you choose to buy pet insurance, read every word of the policy very carefully and understand what the terms mean before you purchase.
 Then, go have fun with your pup!